Ferdinand-Cybersecurity/Ferdinand-Cybersecurity/README.md

 ---

-## 🧠 Threathunting and Infrastructure security
+## 🧠 Infrastructure security

 I am currently working on networking deep-dive, technical walk-throughs, and guides on:

 - 🔹 Exploit development & reverse engineering
 - 🔹 SIEM tuning for real-world attack detection
-- 🔹 Network segmentation and implementing the principle of least privilege for access controls
+- 🔹 Network segmentation, secure endpoint and implementing the principle of least privilege for access controls